KKWA: Move to Portland

 On September 8, 2015, KWLZ-FM's 96.5 FM transmitter in Warm Springs went silent, ending its simulcast with KBNW.
-The station owner, 3 Horizons, had asked the Federal Communications Commission for permission to move to 96.3 FM in the Portland radio market, using West Linn as its new city of license.
+The station owner, 3 Horizons, had asked the Federal Communications Commission (FCC) for permission to move to 96.3 FM in the Portland radio market, using West Linn as its new city of license.
 The move would increase the value of the station and allow it to sell advertising in the Portland area, a market of more than 2.3 million residents.

 On September 18, 2015, KWLZ-FM's 96.3 Portland-area signal signed on the air with a rock-leaning classic hits format, branded as "96.3 KWLZ".
 KWLZ-FM's license was granted for its West Linn facilities on September 24.

-On August 1, 2016, at 5 p.m., Alpha Media began operating KWLZ-FM under a Local Marketing Agreement with 3 Horizons, and flipped the station's format to Rhythmic CHR, branded as "WE 96-3".
+On August 1, 2016, at 5 pm, Alpha Media began operating KWLZ-FM under a local marketing agreement (LMA) with 3 Horizons.
+It flipped the station's format to Rhythmic Contemporary, branded as "WE 96-3".
 The station changed its call sign to KWEE on August 12, 2016.

+Christian radio

-On June 4, 2019, 3 Horizons LLC announced that it would sell KWEE to WAY-FM Network, whose Christian AC programming was also heard on K283BL via iHeartMedia’s KFBW-HD2.
-The sale also ended its LMA with Alpha Media, as WAY-FM would move the Christian AC format to KWEE upon the closing of the sale.
-On September 16, 2019, Alpha transitioned KWEE's format to translator K275CH (102.9 FM), replacing KXTG's Sports simulcast, relaunching as "WE 102.9".
-The sale was completed on October 2, at which point 96.3 adopted the WAY-FM format under new callsign KKWA.
+On June 4, 2019, 3 Horizons LLC announced that it would sell KWEE to the WAY-FM Network, whose Christian AC programming was also heard on K283BL via iHeartMedia's KFBW-HD2.
+The sale also ended its LMA with Alpha Media.
+WAY-FM moved the Christian AC format to KWEE 96.3 upon the closing of the sale.
+On September 16, 2019, Alpha transitioned KWEE's format to translator K275CH (102.9 FM), replacing KXTG's Sports simulcast.
+The translator was relaunched as "WE 102.9".
+The sale was completed on October 2, at which point 96.3 adopted the WAY-FM format under new call sign KKWA.

+On October 30, 2023, KKWA changed from contemporary Christian to worship music, branded as "Worship 24/7".
+It uses a syndicated format from the WAY-FM Network, with operations in Colorado Springs, Colorado, and Franklin, Tennessee.
+The previous WAY-FM contemporary Christian format heard on the main signal moved to the station's HD2 subchannel.